gaeiki/gaeiki/README.md

 ### Hi!
-My name is Gabriel, I'm a Front-end developer and Mechatronics engineer
+My name is Gabriel, I'm a Full Stack developer and Mechatronics engineer

-- 🕹️ Starting my carreer in Front-end
+- 🕹️ Working as Full Stack Developer in Florianópolis - BR
 - 🧗‍♂️ Looking for growth and new learning experiences in technology
 - 🎓 Graduated in Mechatronics Engineering
 - ☕ Love preparing and enjoying a nice cup of coffee